Do Go On - 373 - The Star Wars Holiday Special

 are available at comic conventions,

-I watched it today.
+I watched it there today.

 Where were you, though?